Charles of the Ritz: FTC action and the Revenescence rebrand

-Expansion
+Expansion and distribution

-Charles of the Ritz expanded distribution from upscale salons into upper-end department stores like Saks Fifth Avenue and Neiman Marcus.
-In the early 1950s, he was said to have mocked Estée Lauder and her practice of free samples and gifts with purchase, saying "You will never go anywhere in this industry."
+Charles of the Ritz expanded its distribution from upscale salons into high-end department stores, including Saks Fifth Avenue and Neiman Marcus.
+The company also expanded internationally, entering the French market in 1955 and opening a salon at 51 Avenue Montaigne in Paris in 1956.

-In 1963, Ritz acquired 80% of the house of Yves Saint Laurent.
+In 1961, Charles of the Ritz became a publicly traded company.
+The following year, it secured worldwide rights to Yves Saint Laurent perfumes and cosmetics.
+In 1963, the company acquired an 80 percent stake in the house of Yves Saint Laurent and launched skincare and makeup under the Yves Saint Laurent Beauté brand.

 Ritz launched an entire line of skincare and makeup under the Yves Saint Laurent Beaute brand.
-In 1964 Charles of the Ritz merged with the Lanvin group.
-It was from then on known as Lanvin-Charles of the Ritz.
-In 1969 the prominent makeup artist Way Bandy joined Charles of the Ritz as the salon director of makeup.
+In 1964, Charles of the Ritz merged with the Lanvin group.
+It was from then on known as Lanvin–Charles of the Ritz.
+In 1969, the makeup artist Way Bandy joined Charles of the Ritz as the salon director of makeup.

 Ownership changes

-In 1972, Richard B. Salomon retired, and the company was acquired by pharmaceutical company E.R.
-Squibb, with a market value of $100 million.
+In 1971, Lanvin-Charles of the Ritz was acquired by pharmaceutical company E.R.
+Squibb & Sons (later Squibb Corporation).
+Salomon continued to lead the company until his retirement in 1972.
+He later served as chancellor of Brown University from 1979 to 1988 and as chairman of the board of the New York Public Library from 1977 to 1981.

 In 1977, Yves Saint Laurent Beaute launched Opium.
-In 1978, Ritz introduced a new women's fragrance, Enjoli, designed (as noted in its popular television commercials) as "the eight hour perfume for the 24-hour woman"; the commercial's theme song was a remake of Peggy Lee's 1963 hit song "I'm A Woman".
-In 1984 Charles of the Ritz launched Forever Krystle and Carrington, successful fragrances based on American television drama Dynasty characters.
+In 1978, Ritz introduced a new women's fragrance, Enjoli, designed (as noted in its television commercials) as "the eight hour perfume for the 24-hour woman"; the commercial's theme song was a remake of Peggy Lee's 1963 hit song "I'm A Woman".
+In 1984, Charles of the Ritz launched Forever Krystle and Carrington, successful fragrances based on American television drama Dynasty characters.

-In 1986, Squibb sold the entire division back to Yves Saint Laurent for $500 million, who invested heavily in a new men's fragrance called Jazz.
+In 1986, Squibb sold the entire division to the Yves Saint Laurent company for $500 million, which invested heavily in a new men's fragrance called Jazz.
 Jazz was not particularly successful and, coupled with the October 1987 market crash, Yves Saint Laurent sold Charles of the Ritz Incorporated (excluding Yves Saint Laurent Beaute) to Revlon in 1987.
-Still reeling from its unsuccessful takeover attempt of Gillette in 1983, Revlon declared they were interested in several acquisitions and also bought Max Factor, Almay, Halston, Borghese, and Germaine Monteil.
+Still reeling from its unsuccessful takeover attempt of Gillette in 1983, Revlon declared it was interested in several acquisitions and also bought Max Factor, Almay, Halston, Borghese, and Germaine Monteil.

 Under Revlon, the brand Charles of the Ritz began to slip in image and prestige.
-In 1991 they launched a line called Express, aimed at a more savvy customer.
-The brand became associated with mid-price stores like J. C. Penney and maintained a focus on the "mature" customer.
-After several years of unsuccessful revival attempts (including an endorsement deal with Kathie Lee Gifford for their Timeless line) and facing massive debt, Revlon put (among many others) the line for sale, but had no takers.
-Analysts suggested the very name — Charles of the Ritz — lacked consumer recognition.
+In 1991, it launched a line called Express, aimed at a more-savvy customer.
+The brand became associated with mid-price stores, including J. C. Penney, and maintained a focus on the "mature" customer.
+After several years of unsuccessful revival attempts (including an endorsement deal with Kathie Lee Gifford for its Timeless line) and facing massive debt, Revlon put (among many others) the line for sale, but had no takers.
+Analysts suggested the very name – Charles of the Ritz – lacked consumer recognition.